Seniors' Fire Safety

 Older adults are vulnerable to fire injury and death, with smoking and space heaters as the most common causes of injuries and fire deaths among them.
 The following fire safety tips apply specifically to seniors and older adults.

-- Do not discard cigarettes in vegetation such as mulch, potted plants or landscaping, peat moss, dried grasses, leaves or other things that could ignite easily.
+- Properly extinguish and dispose of all smoking materials in large, deep ashtrays.
+Do not discard of any smoking materials in garbage cans or vegetation such as mulch, planter boxes, potted plants or landscaping, peat moss, dried grasses, leaves or other things that could ignite easily.

 - Allow ashes to cool completely before disposing.

 - Keep smoking materials, particularly matches and lighters, out of the reach of young children.

 - Avoid smoking if you have consumed alcohol or medications, so that you don't fall asleep while smoking.

 - Only use space heaters that have a protective screen covering the elements.

 - Give space heaters at least one metre of clear space all around.

 - Keep all flammable materials away from space heaters.

 - Do not dry wet shoes, clothing or towels on space heaters.